hannahmfan/ccc/README.md

 - dX: Three similar networks were run, each with one batch normalization layer, one epoch, and one batch of 128.
 In the backward pass of batch normalization, dX was calculated to be (len(dY) * dY - dbeta - x_hat * np.sum(dY * x_hat,  axis=0)) / len(dY).
 So the first network computed and recorded this supposed dX.
 The second network subtracted epsilon from   an input at a certain index for the batch normaization layer, generating a slightly different loss, and the third network instead added epsilon     to this input, generating a slighly different loss.
 The difference of these last two losses was taken and divided by       2 and epsilon, giving the numerical gradient dX, which ended up within 10^-8 of dX (at the index of epsilon addition and subtraction in the last two networks) from the first network.

 ### layersTest.py
 Modified version of layers.py for testing.
-The BatchNorm layer now takes parameters to allow epsilon to be added/subtracted to a certain index of input during the forward pass.
+The BatchNorm layer here takes parameters to allow epsilon to be added/subtracted to a certain index of input during the forward pass.
 This allows the loss to change from the subtraction iteration to the addition iteration by 2 * epsilon * (dX estimated by the backward pass).

 ### networkTest.py
 Modified version of network.py for testing.
-In addition to the training loss, the train method now outputs dx computed in the backward pass through the batch normalization layer of the network.
+In addition to the training loss, the train method here outputs dx computed in the backward pass through the batch normalization layer of the network.